tim-rose/makeshift/README.md

 others.
 The languages I use a lot have better, more complete support, the others, less so.
 Sorry, I only have so many fingers.
-To include the rules for developing in a particular language, declare them in the makefile.
+To include the rules for developing in a particular language, declare them in the *makefile*.
 You can declare more than one language.
-For example, in a directory containing C, Python and some config files, start with something like:
+For example, in a directory containing C, Python and some configuration files, start with something like:

 ```makefile